USS Ramage: 2011–2020

 In February 2014, Ramage was one of two U.S. Navy ships operating in the Black Sea during the Sochi Olympics.
 In August 2014, Ramage underwent testing and evaluation at Norfolk Naval Shipyard (NNSY).

 In November 2015, Ramage deployed to the US Navy 6th Fleet area of responsibility to assist with ballistic missile defense, and to escort the USS Harry S. Truman carrier strike group.
 She completed 28 Strait of Hormuz transits throughout the deployment, and returned to her home port of Norfolk, Virginia on 25 July 2016.
 Following her 2015–2016 deployment, Ramage conducted her mid-cycle upgrade.
 As a result of the US Navy's new coast-wide shipyard bidding process, she was selected for an unusual "out of home port" yard period, and spent a nine-month period in Pascagoula, Mississippi.
 Ramage left the yards on time, and returned to Norfolk, Virginia in August 2017 to begin workups for the next deployment.

 In October 2018, Ramage received short-notice Presidential tasking, and deployed to the US Navy 4th fleet area of responsibility to provide radar surveillance support for the G-20 summit in Buenos Aires, Argentina.
 She departed Norfolk, Virginia on 25 August 2018, and returned soon.

-In the fall of 2019, Ramage deployed to the US Navy 5th fleet area of responsibility as an independent ballistic missile defense operator.
+In late 2019, Ramage deployed to the US Navy 5th fleet area of responsibility as an independent ballistic missile defense operator.
 During this time, she was assigned as the flagship for Commander, Task Force 55, in a defensive response to the assassination of Iranian General Qasem Soleimani.
 She took command of all US Naval surface forces in the 5th fleet area, positioning each ship in a strategic defensive manner.

+2021–2023

+On 9 August 2023, The Navy announced plans to extend the ship's service life beyond the initial 35 years, intending to keep Ramage in service until at least 2035.
+On 8 October 2023, the day after the Hamas attack on Israel, the U.S. Secretary of Defense, Lloyd Austin, directed the Gerald R. Ford carrier strike group to the Eastern Mediterranean in response.
+Along with the carrier, the group also includes the cruiser Normandy, and the destroyers Ramage, Carney, Roosevelt and Thomas Hudner.